 Japanese-style thin egg omelet is not used for a healthy skinny omelet,

-it’s commonly used as a decoration adding yellow color as a garnish for Chirashi-Sushi, Hiyashi-Chuka, Harusame salad…, and also is used for warp food such as sushi, onigiri.
+it’s commonly used as a decoration adding a yellow color as a garnish for Chirashi-Sushi, Hiyashi-Chuka, Harusame salad…, and also is used for warp food such as sushi, onigiri.

 (Even I am not good for making it…between you and me, though.)